lubianat/quali_phd/manuscript.md

 The Wikidata Bib system also enables the reader to get statistics on their readings.
 Two simple databases are stored on the GitHub repository:
  * `read.ttl` - An RDF document recording the dates in which each article was read.
- * `read.csv` - An simple, human-readable, index connecting QIDs with article titles.
+ * `read.csv` - An simple, human-readable index connecting QIDs with article titles.
-The csv file is only stored for accountability, and as a quick way to glance at the titles read.
+The CSV file is only stored for accountability and as a quick way to glance at the titles read.
-The .ttl file, in the other hand, is processed by the `update_dashboard.py` script to render 4 different html files under the `docs/` folder:
+The .ttl file, on the other hand, is processed by the `update_dashboard.py` script to render 4 different HTML files under the `docs/` folder:
  - `index.html`
  - `last_day.html`
  - `past_week.html`